 Sit down with your child and explain the dangers of the roads.
 Take them out for walks to put the green cross code into action and make sure you lead by example.
 Wait for a green man to cross the road, and always look both ways.
 Habits form early, so make sure that as a parent, you see every day as a learning opportunity.

-Runners normally take a sensible approach when out on the roads with high visibility, brightly coloured clothing, but when it comes to getting from A to B pedestrians are rarely as sensible.
+Runners normally take a sensible approach when out on the roads with high visibility and brightly coloured clothing - such as hi-vis clothing, but when it comes to getting from A to B pedestrians are rarely as sensible.
 Help yourself be seen by wearing something bright or fluorescent and use reflective materials which are easily seen by drivers’ headlights.
 A reflective rucksack or trainers are handy if it isn’t always possible to wear specific clothing.

 Consider your alcohol levels